Austrian Air Services

-Austrian Air Services, officially licensed as Österreichischer Inlands- und Regionalflugdienst GesmbH (German for Austrian Domestic and Regional Flight Service), was an airline headquartered in Austria, operating domestic and regional flights on behalf of Austrian Airlines.
+Austrian Air Services, officially licensed as Österreichischer Inlands- und Regionalflugdienst GesmbH (Austrian Domestic and Regional Flight Service in German), was an airline headquartered in Austria, operating domestic and regional flights on Austrian Airlines behalf.

 History

-Austrian Air Services was founded on 4 February 1980, with the first revenue flight on 1 April of that year.
-The company originally was owned by Austrian Airlines (26 percent) and the airport authorities of the five largest airports of the country (see below) to 14.8 percent each, but later became a wholly owned subsidiary of Austrian Airlines.
+Austrian Air Services was founded on 4 February 1980, operating the first revenue flight on 1 April of that year.
+The company was originally owned by Austrian Airlines (26 percent) and the airport authorities of the five largest airports of the country (see below) with a 14.8% shareholding each,.
+Later it became a wholly owned subsidiary of Austrian Airlines.
 In 1993, 86 people worked for the airline.
-On 2 May 1994, Austrian Air Services was disestablished.
+On 2 May 1994, Austrian Air Services was disestablished and all assets integrated in those of Tyrolean Airways.

 Destinations

 Austrian Air Services operated scheduled flights to the following domestic destinations: